Who plays Ursula in the new Little Mermaid?

 Disney is bringing one of its much-loved children's movies back to life in a new live-action remake as fans ask who plays Ursula in the new Little Mermaid?

-Whether your family is a fan of movie classics like Disney Pixar's Toy Story (opens in new tab), Frozen (opens in new tab) or DreamWorks Puss in Boots: The Last Wish (opens in new tab), or perhaps you just want some more ideas for Disney-inspired baby names (opens in new tab), then this new release is for you.
+Whether your family is a fan of movie classics like Disney Pixar's Toy Story, Frozen or DreamWorks Puss in Boots: The Last Wish, or perhaps you just want some more ideas for Disney-inspired baby names, then this new release is for you.

-It follows the beloved story of Ariel, one of the most popular Disney princesses (opens in new tab), a beautiful and spirited young mermaid with a thirst for adventure.
+It follows the beloved story of Ariel, one of the most popular Disney princesses, a beautiful and spirited young mermaid with a thirst for adventure.
 The youngest of King Triton’s daughters and the most defiant, Ariel longs to find out more about the world beyond the sea and, while visiting the surface, falls for the dashing Prince Eric.
-While mermaids are forbidden to interact with humans, Ariel must follow her heart.
 She makes a deal with the evil sea witch, Ursula, which gives her a chance to experience life on land but ultimately places her life – and her father’s crown – in jeopardy.
+And while many fans want to know where The Little Mermaid was filmed, others are keen to know more about who plays the baddie in the remake...

 Who plays Ursula in the new Little Mermaid?

 Melissa McCarthy plays Ursula in the new Little Mermaid movie.
-Fans were given the first-look of the actress in action as the villain when the trailer for the live-action Disney movie remake was aired during the Oscars (opens in new tab).
+Fans were given the first-look of the actress in action as the villain when the trailer for the live-action Disney movie remake was aired during the Oscars.
 For anyone who is not familiar with Melissa McCarthy, she is an American actress who has many strings to her career bow including comedian, producer, writer and fashion designer.
 You might recognise her from starring in 2015 movie Spy or 2011's chick flick Bridesmaids and she also had a leading role in 2013 film Identity thief.

 Who is the new Little Mermaid?